FAQ | Kuwanoki RA and Japanese Residents of International Student Shared House

 The entrance to each dormitory is locked automatically and can only be unlocked with a card key.
 There are also security cameras installed, so you can be sure of security.

 There is no curfew, but Quiet Hours are from 10 PM to 7 AM, so please refrain from making loud noises, listening to music, and other activities that might disturb others.
-As a measure against COVID-19, we currently prohibit visitors from outside the dormitory from visiting or coming and going between rooms in the dormitory.
-For more information, please contact us (As of September, 2021).
+As a measure against covid, International Student Shared House is currently closed to outsiders.
+Only the common facilities on the first floor of the Kuwanoki Dormitory are open to outsiders when using with residents.
+For details, please contact us.
+(As of November 2022)

 You do not need special permission to stay elsewhere overnight, but if you are going to be away for more than 7 days, please notify the dormitory manager in advance of your absence, where you will be staying, and how to contact you.